miamiww/hugoBlog/content/post/100days/Day-12.md

 ```
 You can see from that last line there that this certificate is under something called staging.zipline.co.
 Checking out zipline.co...
 ![](/images/100Days/Day12/zipline.png)
 Yes!!
 A goofy startup, just like I dreamed of.
+According to their website they are located in St Louis, so the San Jose location must just be a datacenter.
 So what do they do?
 ![](/images/100Days/Day12/ziplineabout.png)
 Oh uh... okay
 ![](/images/100Days/Day12/ziplineabout2.png)